• Skip to primary navigation

 How much do canning jars cost & where to buy them

 Canning jars are more expensive to buy than they were a couple years ago, so finding the cheapest sources can add up to big savings.
 The prices spiked during the pandemic and haven't come back down.
-In fact, some retailers are still increasing prices.
+In fact, most retailers have raised prices twice a year (once in spring and again in fall).

 Unless you're familiar with typical prices, it's hard to know if a retailer is overcharging.
 Below is how much canning jars, lids, and pectin currently cost, as well as prices before the pandemic.